Hilscher/netPI-nodered-fram/README.md

 ##### Port mapping

-To allow the access to the Node-RED programming over a web browser the container TCP port `1880` needs to be exposed to the host.
+To allow the access to the Node-RED programming tool over a web browser the container TCP port `1880` needs to be exposed to the host.

 ##### Host device